 /The More Things Change…

-At their best, Machine Head were (and to a lesser extent are) one of the most formidable metal bands out there, certainly as a singles band more than their albums, and most of all, as a fantastic live band.
+At their best, Machine Head was (and to a lesser extent are) one of the most formidable metal bands out there, certainly as a singles band more than their albums, and most of all, as a fantastic live band.
 One of those songs is indisputably the chugging monster that opens their second album – and perhaps unsurprisingly, Ten Ton Hammer remains a live staple to this day.
 A song seemingly about standing up for yourself, and fighting down feeling being weak and an imposter, every element of the song hits so, so hard, like that titular hammer, and little remains unbroken after this four minutes.

 Back when Fear Factory were maybe the most forward-looking metal band of all, on their legendary album Demanufacture, even now it is still worth listening beyond the better-known first side of the album, as some real treats exist on the second side too.
 Long one of my favourite tracks is the mighty Body Hammer, a slower paced track that is built around a massive drum sound and another clinical, sharp riff from Dino Cazares.
 Sticking with the theme of the album (man becomes machine as he fights oppressive Government, is the broad idea), here the character turns himself into a tool of sheer destruction to fight and break the system down – something too that happens in the cyberpunk classic Tetsuo II: Body Hammer (released just a few years before this track was written).